abisop/nuttx-docs/en/platforms/xtensa/esp32s3/boards/esp32s3-korvo-2/index.md

 **Simple HTTP server**

-Prepare a PCM-encoded (<span class="title-ref">.wav</span>) audio file with 16 or 24 bits/sample (sampled at 16\~48kHz).
+Prepare a PCM-encoded ([.wav]{.title-ref}) audio file with 16 or 24 bits/sample (sampled at 16\~48kHz).
 This file must be placed into a folder in a computer that could be accessed on the same Wi-Fi network the ESP32 will be connecting to.

 Python provides a simple HTTP server. `cd` to the audio file folder on the PC and run: